AlonsoMtzAbascal/monte-carlo-option-pricer/README.md

 ### 2. Convergence and the `1/√N` law

-The estimate homes in on the exact price as the number of paths grows (left), and the standard error decays as `1/√N` — on log-log axes the observed errors lie on a straight line of slope **−0.503**, matching the theoretical −0.5 (right).
+The estimate homes in on the exact price as the number of paths grows (left), and the standard error decays as `1/√N`.
+On log-log axes the observed errors lie on a straight line of slope **−0.503**, matching the theoretical −0.5 (right).